Generate Connection Points

 Dataset

-Displayed after selecting Cloud Area, not editable.
+Displayed after Cloud Area is selected.
+It is not editable.

 DatasetVector